Southwest Commuter and Cannonball Paths

 As the trail winds through the university campus, consider pausing at N. Orchard Street to see the Space Science and Engineering Center’s large satellite.
 The path also travels by the Kohl Center, the university’s main athletic center, though it is more challenging to see.

-About 1.7 miles after Camp Randall, the trail crosses W. Washington Avenue.
+About 1.7 miles after passing Camp Randall, the trail crosses W. Washington Avenue.
 This busy intersection provides a great view of the state capitol to the left (Northeast).
+Trail-goers are advised to employ the flassing lights at the crosswalk.
 There is a B-cycle station is located on the other side of the street.

-The trail through Brittingham Park offers splendid views of Monona Bay.
-This expansive park has a variety of amenities and is a great place to take a break.
+Brittingham Park Trail offers splendid views of Monona Bay.
+This expansive park there has a variety of amenities and is a great place to take a break.
 It also serves well as a trailhead.
 It offers kayak rentals, a fishing dock, pavilion, playground, restrooms, sand volleyball courts, and plenty of picnic tables and park benches.
 The parking lot, which may serve as a trailhead, is located at 829 W. Washington Avenue.

-The trail through the park ends on W. Shore Drive.
-Cyclists should turn left (south) and follow the city bike route 0.2 mile on W. Shore Drive to Erin Drive.
+The trail through the Brittingham Park ends on West Shore Drive.
+The prescribed route turns left (south) and follows the city bike route 0.2 mile on West Shore Drive to Erin Drive.
 The route then turns right (west) and proceeds on Erin Drive across Park Street.
 At Mills Street, it turns left (south) and follows it to N. Wingra Drive.
-It is 0.6 miles of biking on city streets from W. Shore drive to N. Wingra Drive.
+It is 0.6 miles of biking on city streets from West Shore drive to Wingra Drive.

 Another possible deviation from the bike path involves heading to the right (west) into the University of Wisconsin’s 1,200-acre arboretum.
 Its entrance is located off Wingra Creek Bike Path by another B-cycle station.
 The arboretum is a huge greenspace in the midst of the city.
 A remarkably busy two-lane road takes visitors into the park.
 Before venturing in, cyclists should review the specific instructions for bikers on the arboretum’s website.